Merge-SSE/Merge-SSE/README.md

 ```
 where `N_updates` is the number of update queries to run in the benchmark.
 It is recommended to set `N_updates` to be relatively small (a few hundred or thousand) to reduce the waiting time of the experiments.
 The output will appear in `../benchmarks/D1C-sparse/` as `S1C_benchmark_{M}_{N}_sparse.txt` where `M` is the number of labels and `N` is the number of label-value pairs.

+Use `../benchmark_plots/plot_D1C_search_sparse.py` to plot the search performance of D1C on sparse databases.
+Only the experimental result on the largest instance of the experiments will be plotted.
+The setup time of all experiments will be displayed in the console.